forta-network/docs/docs/scan-node/troubleshoot.md

 ### `bot-registry`

 - `event.checked.time`: Should not be much longer than 10m.
 If it is, then please check your bandwidth.
 - `event.checked.error`: This is a sign that your node is failing to load the bot list or auto-upgrade.
-It is okay if an error appear sometimes.
+It is okay if an error appears sometimes.
 Make sure that it is not persistent and visit [this section](configure.md#configure-registry-api) in case it is persistent.

 ```
 $ forta status all